greiginsydney/Intervalometerator/docs/step3-setup-the-Pi-as-an-access-point.md

 13. Control-X to save and Exit the file.

-14. `sudo service hostapd unmask`
+14. `sudo systemctl unmask hostapd`
-15. `sudo service hostapd enable`
+15. `sudo systemctl enable hostapd`
-16. `sudo service hostapd start`
-17. `sudo service dnsmasq start`

-18. `sudo reboot now` cleans the IP settings and brings the Pi back up as an AP.
+16. `sudo reboot now` cleans the IP settings and brings the Pi back up as an AP.
+Note that you can now only connect directly via the access point.

 After this reboot you'll need to connect to it on its new IP address, and you'll be again prompted to trust it.